Skip to main content

 Why Electroplating Is Better

 We’ve chosen electroplating because the process results in a better blade.
-Electroplated blades can be used for more applications than sintered and brazed blades.
+Electroplated diamond blades can be used for more applications than sintered and brazed diamond blades.
 They offer a sharper diamond grit, so they can cut through all sorts of materials with ease.

-Most importantly, electroplated blades can be both larger and manufactured in different cutting shapes to accommodate specific applications.
-Electroplating just gives us the opportunity to make a better blade all the way around.
+Most importantly, electroplated diamond blades can be both larger and manufactured in different cutting shapes to accommodate specific applications.
+Electroplating just gives us the opportunity to make a better diamond blade all the way around.

 You Get What You Pay for